Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 python2 -c "import str_encode_thread"  0,03s user 0,02s system 0% cpu 10,054 total
 ```

 We still have the problem!
-What is wrong?
+What's wrong?

 # We have to go deeper